-What is a Winding-Up Petition?
+What is a winding-up petition?

-Banks and lenders monitor the London Gazette so they will know about the petition and will typically freeze any bank accounts belonging to the company on the date of (or very shortly after) the advert is published.
-This is done to stop any sale or disposal of company assets which includes the withdrawal of any monies held in a bank account.
-Under section 127(1) of the Insolvency Act 1986, when a company is faced with being wound-up, any transfer of shares, the sale of assets or withdrawal of cash from the company’s bank accounts made after the winding-up petition has been issued may be voided.
+Banks and lenders monitor the London Gazette so they will know about the petition.
+They will typically freeze any bank accounts belonging to the company on the date of (or very shortly after) the advert is published.
+The banks do this to stop any sale or disposal of company assets, including the withdrawal of any monies held in a bank account.
+Under section 127(1) of the Insolvency Act 1986, when a company is faced with being wound-up, any transfer of shares, the sale of assets or withdrawal of cash from the company’s bank accounts made after the WUP has been issued may be voided.

-This process effectively puts an end to company trading.
-Credits can be accepted into the bank, but payments of any kind (direct debits, standing orders, cheques etc) will not be honoured.
-The only way of getting a new bank account operational after it has been frozen is to apply to the court for a validation order.
-If an application for a validation order is made to the court, it will be for specific payments and the judge will need convincing that unfreezing the bank account is in the best interests of the company and its creditors and the assets will not be diluted.
+This process effectively stops the company trading.
+Credits can be accepted into the bank, but payments of any kind (direct debits, standing orders, cheques etc.) will not be honoured.
+The only way to get a new bank account operational after it has been frozen is to apply to the court for a validation order.
+An application for a validation order will be for specific payments, and the judge will need convincing that unfreezing the bank account is in the company’s and creditors’ best interests and that the director will not dilute the assets.

 - Court hearing